chunlam-chan/quantum-coding-samples/README.md

 # quantum-coding-samples
- This repository archives my coding experiments on quantum algorithms.
+ This repository archives my coding experiments and technical notes on quantum algorithms.
  Each of which was tested on Google Colab and can be executed within a reasonable timeframe.

 | Notebook                                                     |